 "We have what we call 'Zombie School,'" said Nicotera in an interview with CNN.
 "I grade them on two criteria: Look and performance...
 We tend to go with thinner people who have a specific kind of bone structure, so when we put prosthetic on them, because makeup is an additive process, it doesn't look like we're building out their face too much.
 The second part of it is performance.
 The actor has to bring it to life.
 It's very important that our Walkers are genuine and authentic."
-The obvious exception is the Walker stuck down the well at Hershel's farm.

 As previously stated, if you want to know how to be on 'The Walking Dead,' you should know that it can't hurt to look the part.
 We can't speak for the casting agencies and the show's representatives, but there are certain qualities that make an ideal Walker.

 "We look for certain attributes that we feel make good Walkers, like big eyes and good bone structure and a long neck," Nicotera has previously revealed to EW.
 "The whole point, the whole look that was established in the graphic novel was that these things are emaciated and starving and very thin and gaunt looking so we try to stick to that visual aesthetic and I think that’s been tremendously successful for us."
 This is not to say that you should starve yourself to look the part, people!

 Let's say you've figured out how to be on 'The Walking Dead' — meaning you've made it through "Zombie School," you've received a phone call to appear as a Walker on the show and you're heading to the makeup trailer to get all done up — what are some things you should know in advance?